-In the first series of Employment Essentials, we explore key topics in employment law including employee/independent classification, employer health and safety obligations, Privacy Act requests and breaches, and restructuring processes.
+In the first series of Employment Essentials, we explore key topics in employment law including employee/independent contractor classification, employer health and safety obligations, Privacy Act requests and breaches, and restructuring processes.

-In the first series of Employment Essentials, we explore key topics in employment law including employee/independent classification, employer health and safety obligations, Privacy Act requests and breaches, and restructuring processes.
+In the first series of Employment Essentials, we explore key topics in employment law including employee/independent contractor classification, employer health and safety obligations, Privacy Act requests and breaches, and restructuring processes.

 Please note this is a transcript version of a video, which you can view here.